TyRoXx/silicium/README.md

 * static analysis
 * move the web server stuff to a separate library (including the uriparser dependency)
 * move the zlib wrapper to a separate library
-* rename fast_variant to either flat_variant or variant
 * allow for recursive variants
 * reduce sizeof(fast_variant&lt;T&gt;) to sizeof(T)
 * reduce sizeof(fast_variant&lt;char&gt;) to (sizeof(char) * 2)